pufferfish3e/Luminent/README.md

-**Name:**
-**IdeaForge**

-**Description:**
-A web platform that transforms any raw idea into a structured, investor-ready startup concept.
+ Luminent is a web platform that transforms any raw idea into a structured, investor-ready startup concept.
 Built for students, hackathon participants, and first-time founders, IdeaForge blends market research, AI-driven competitive analysis, and guided validation to bridge the gap between “concept” and “viable product.”

 It’s not just another “AI idea generator.”
 It’s a self-contained innovation engine — sourcing real data, ranking opportunities, and guiding users to refine their ideas into feasible, differentiated, enterprise-grade startup concepts.